tabulexa/tabulexa/index.md

 Tabulexa is a digital handwriting app for presentations and teaching.
 The app provides a simple interface for handwritten notes.
 You can either project your notes while writing to a second screen, projector, and television, or you can pre-record your handwriting and replay it during your presentation.
 Similar to powerpoint slides, you can group your notes on apage into blocks and display them sequentially.

 You can download the app from Microsoft's App Store: [https://www.microsoft.com/store/apps/9MXZC8VJJ5W4](https://www.microsoft.com/store/apps/9MXZC8VJJ5W4) or install the msix package from Github.

+<button class="button-save large">Big Fat Button</button>

 ## Requirements: